Blog 91: What are attribution models, and why are they necessary?

 When to use: Single-touch models are most relevant for products with a short buying cycle (i.e. few interactions needed before a purchase).

-Let us look at this with an example: A prospect sees a YouTube ad for online guitar classes.
-From the ad, the prospect opens the company’s website, bookmarks it, and signs up the company’s mailing list.
-The prospect now receives several promotional emails and continues seeing related social media ads.
-By the end of the week, he/she receives a discount code via email.
-After receiving the email with the discount code, the prospect accesses the company's website from the bookmarks and buys a subscription.
+Prospect sees a YouTube ad for online guitar classes.
+Prospect now opens the company’s website, bookmarks it, and signs up to the company’s mailing list.
+Prospect receives several promotional emails and continues seeing related social media ads.
+By the end of the week, he/she receives a discount code via an email.
+Post which, he/she buys a subscription.

-In the first interaction model, the credit for conversion goes to the YouTube ad.
-In the last interaction model, the credit goes to the company’s website.
+In the first interaction model, credit for conversion goes to the YouTube ad.
+In the last interaction model, credit goes to the company’s website.
 And in the last non-direct click model, credit goes to the email with the discount code.

 B. Multi-touch attribution models